arbor-sim/arbor/doc/gs_single_cell.rst

 In step **(5)** a :meth:`arbor.single_cell_model.probe()<arbor._arbor.single_cell_model.
 probe>` is used to record variables from the model.
 Three pieces of information are
-provided: the type of quantity we want probed (voltage), the location where we want to probe ('"center"'), and the frequency at which we want to sample (10kHz).
+provided: the type of quantity we want probed (voltage), the location where we want to probe ('center'), and the frequency at which we want to sample (10kHz).

 Finally, step **(6)** starts the actual simulation for a duration of 100 ms.